 In the absence of a sound defined benefit plan, sufficient retirement savings are necessary for a secure retirement.
 Though needs and individual circumstances vary widely, some financial advisors say that individuals entering retirement require up to ten times their pre-retirement income in savings.
 Since the 1980s, the percent of households with dedicated retirement savings, as well as retirement savings balances, have been steadily increasing (Table 9.2).
-In 2019, more than half of U.S. households had dedicated retirement savings with a median balance of \$65,000 and an average balance of \$255,200.
-Retirement savings make up about 36 percent of an average household's financial assets, holding relatively steady since 2007.
+In 2022, more than half of U.S. households had dedicated retirement savings with a median balance of \$87,000 and an average balance of \$333,940.

 Though retirement savings has trended upward, disparities exist (Tables 9.3 and 9.4).
-In 2019, 34.9 percent of Black Americans and 25.5 percent of Hispanics had dedicated retirement savings, compared to 50.5 percent for the total population.
-Similarly, median balances were \$35,000 and \$30,400, respectively.
-Growth in balances from 2016 to 2019 were greater than for the total population, 42 percent for Black households and 35 percent for Hispanic households, compared to 8.3 percent overall growth, though median and average balances remain below the overall population.
+In 2022, 34.8 percent of Black Americans and 27.5 percent of Hispanics had dedicated retirement savings, compared to 54.4 percent for the total population.
+Similarly, median balances were \$39,000 and \$55,600, respectively.
+From 2019 to 2022, Black households had an 11 percent growth in balances, Hispanic households saw a substantial 83 percent increase in their balances, while the growth for the overall population was 34 percent.
+Despite these increases, the median balances for Black and Hispanic households remain below those of the overall population.